 Engine features and technologies MIM chapter or section The engine can be operated in different fuel operating modes.
 Methanol, as well as different types of diesel fuels, can be used as main fuel.
 1.4 A common-rail exhaust valve actuation system is applied and a common-rail fuel injection system for diesel mode is applied.
 This unique technology allows optimised combustion, resulting in optimised consumption.
 1.4 In methanol mode, low-load engine operation is possible.
 1.4.1 Efficiently cooled piston crown is made possible by jet-shaker cooling.
 4.3.2 A high-efficiency cylinder lubrication with optimised cylinder Lubricating Oil (LO) consumption is available and made possible by the Pulse Lubricating System (PLS).
-4.3.6 The whole engine can be controlled and operated electronically, that is made possible by the Flex system (see The Flex system, 1-11).
+4.3.6 The whole engine can be controlled and operated electronically, that is made possible by the Flex system (see The Flex system, 1-10).
 5 Standard data collection and monitoring system is known as the WinGD Integrated Digital Expert (WiDE).
-5.7 If contracted and if there is a twin-engine installation, the Synchro-Phasing System a) (SPS) is available.
+5.7 An engine integrated second order longitudinal vibration compensator is available.
+This is known as the Integrated ELectrical BAlancer (iELBA).
+6.1.2 If contracted and if there is a twin-engine installation, the Synchro-Phasing System ^{a)} (SPS) is available.
 6.8.2 Tier III compliance in diesel and methanol modes is possible with an exhaust gas aftertreatment (e.g. SCR).
 7.1.5 a) It is an available option in addition to the chosen engine configuration, and not included in the standard configuration.
 It needs to be contracted.